 MEET OUR TEAM

 Dr. Badv obtained her PhD and master’s degree in Biomedical Engineering from McMaster University and her bachelor’s degree in Chemical Engineering from University of Tehran.
 Her PhD research mainly focused on developing biofunctional lubricant-infused surface coatings for medical implants.
 The research conducted during her PhD resulted in publishing multiple journal and conference publications and patents.
 Based on her academic achievements she was nominated by McMaster’s Dean of Engineering and selected as the Valedictorian for the graduating class of 2019.
 In addition to her research responsibilities, Dr. Badv cared tremendously about graduate student related maters.
 During her role as the President of the Engineering Graduate Society (EGS) at McMaster University, she provided undivided attention to crucial matters that impacted the engineering graduate student community.
-Her work as a student advocate and President of EGS was roundly acknowledged by the faculty, which also resulted in her earning the Mary Keyes Award for Outstanding Leadership And Service to McMaster
+Her work as a student advocate and President of EGS was roundly acknowledged by the faculty, which also resulted in her earning the Mary Keyes Award for Outstanding Leadership and Service to McMaster.
+After completing her PhD, Dr. Badv joined UCLA as an NSERC postdoctoral fellow.
+In her postdoctoral training, she had the opportunity to take on a new challenge where she worked with an interdisciplinary team of nanoscientists, engineers, clinicians and industry partners, aiming to develop multifunctional tissue engineered scaffolds for periodontal disease.
+Since joining UCalgary, Dr. Badv has been the recipient of multiple awards including the International Association of Advanced Materials (IAAM) Young Scientist Medal, the SU Teaching Excellence Award and Schulich School of Engineering, Graduate Supervision Excellence Award and Research Excellence Award.

 POSTDOCTORAL SCHOLARS